memory5ty7/rnbstyle-hge-editor/README.md

 You should now have ```folder/hg-engine``` and ```folder/rnbstyle-hge-editor```

+## From Spreadsheets to HG-Engine

 3. Create a copy of the [Run and Bun-Style Sample Sheet](https://docs.google.com/spreadsheets/d/1QQ9A7cZD-ivIZ9QNOgbUV2toyaC7QJ42lxEYZk_odos/edit?usp=sharing) on your Google Drive account.

 4. Customize the trainers the way you want following the [Editing Instructions](Instructions.md)

 5. Once the modifications are done, download the Sheet you want as a .csv and place it in the [csv subfolder](csv) of rnbstyle-hge-editor.

-6. Run [main.py](main.py) to transfer the changes to the assembly file used by hg-engine
+6. Run [csvhge.py](csvhge.py) to transfer the changes to the assembly file used by hg-engine

 7. Build your ROM using hg-engine, the modified trainers are now in the game.

+## From HG-Engine to Spreadsheets

 ## Features